wormhole-foundation/wormhole/docs/operations.md

     guardiand keygen --desc "Testnet key foo" /path/to/your.key

-The key file includes a human-readable part that includes the public key and the description.
+The key file includes a human-readable part which includes the public key hashes and the description.

 ## Deploying